Rachel Shelley: Early life

 Rachel Irene Shelley was born on 25 August 1969 in Wiltshire, England, United Kingdom, and was brought up primarily in Cambridgeshire.
-She is the youngest of four children, she has an older sister and two older brothers.
+She is the youngest of four children.
+She has an older sister and two older brothers.
 Shelley spent three years in Malta as a child before attending school in Huntingdon.
 After graduating from the University of Sheffield with a B.A.
 Hons in English and Drama in 1992, she joined a local theatre company in Edinburgh and set up a community theatre company in Sheffield before moving to London to further her acting career.

 Career

 Shelley is perhaps best known for playing Helena Peabody in the Showtime series The L Word.
-Other parts include Elizabeth Russell in the Oscar-nominated Hindi film Lagaan in 2001, and the beauty whose tragic loss drives Charles Castle mad in the 1997 film Photographing Fairies.
+Other parts include Elizabeth Russell in the Oscar-nominated Hindi film Lagaan in 2001, a woman whose tragic loss drives Charles Castle mad in the 1997 film Photographing Fairies.
 In 2012 and early 2013, she played the recurring role of Yvonne Rippon, a police superintendent who had a relationship with established character Nick Jordan, in popular BBC medical drama Casualty.
 Shelley left the series on 19 January 2013.
 She played a pivotal role in the very first episode of the long-running ITV series Grantchester, opposite James Norton, and featured in the first series of the highly acclaimed Showtime series Episodes opposite Matt LeBlanc.

 Apart from acting, Shelley has written articles for The Guardian, ELLE magazine, The Big Issue and DIVA Magazine.

 She was a columnist for several years for DIVA magazine.
 Shelley graduated from Goldsmiths University with an MA in Radio Production.
 She has produced and edited a documentary for BBC Radio 4 called What We've Learnt About Grief, presented by Cariad Lloyd.
 Shelley produced Rachel's Roving Reports for the weekly radio show Radio DIVA on Resonance for nearly three years, hosted by comedian Rosie Wilby and actress Heather Peace.
 She now produces the weekly LGBTQIA podcast podDIVA.

 Shelley hosted the very first DIVA Awards in 2017, and went on to host two more times after this with co-host (actress) Victoria Broom.